Vieta's formulas: History

+A method similar to Vieta's formula can be found in the work of the 12th century Islamic mathematician Sharaf al-Din al-Tusi.
+It is plausible that algebraic advancements made by other Islamic mathematicians such as Omar Khayyam, al-tusi, and al-Kashi influenced 16th-century algebraists, with Vieta being the most prominent among them.

-As reflected in the name, the formulas were discovered by the 16th-century French mathematician François Viète, for the case of positive roots.
+The formulas were derived by the 16th-century French mathematician François Viète, for the case of positive roots.

 In the opinion of the 18th-century British mathematician Charles Hutton, as quoted by Funkhouser, the general principle (not restricted to positive real roots) was first understood by the 17th-century French mathematician Albert Girard: